 3. Use Twitter, even if just for the week

 Twitter isn’t for everyone, but it is where the #SqlFamily hangs out.
 If you don’t have an account, sign up for one–even if you only use it for conferences, it’s worth it.
 At Summit, people use the #sqlsummit hashtag (and #summit2017 and a few variations…our data hygiene isn’t great) to converse.
-People will a public call for people to join them–or looking to join up with others.
+People will post a public call for others to join them–or looking to join up with others.
 It can be a great way to make a friend, or find a dining companion.

 Last year, I tired on Sunday night, having just gotten into Seattle.
 I tweeted out looking for a partner in crime for a quiet night.
 It took exactly 3 minutes to get a response: